nhsconnect/FHIR-CDS/pages/explore/api_security.md

 A consuming system MUST include an Access token in the HTTP authorization header as an OAuth Bearer Token (as outlined in [RFC 6749](https://tools.ietf.org/html/rfc6749)).
 This will be in the form of a JSON Web Token (JWT) as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519).
 [Guidance on OAuth2 using the Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4) in this way is available.
 This allows the receiving system to verify the details of the sending system and authorises access to system(s) and resource(s) permitted with that token.
-Currently, as the new [NHS IdentityService](https://developer.nhs.uk/apis/national-authentication/) is not yet in place, the process outlined below should be followed:-
+The process outlined below should be followed:-
 ### Process ###
 NHS Digital authorised CDSS provider and consumer systems will be created as objects in the directory of the Health and Social Care Directory acting as the NHS Digital Authorisation server.
 After passing an appropriate NHS Digital assurance process, a consuming system would be placed in an appropriate group created on the Authorisation server in order to be trusted by providers.